Non-stationary time series attribution for heatwaves over Europe: Results

 The resulting temporal evolution of the parameter estimates (Fig.~\ref{fig:all_parameters_reg_19_model2}) of the HIST-NAT scenario does not show significant trends.
 An increase in the threshold is visible for the HIST scenario and in ERA5, which is a consequence of the general warming trend.
 In this HIST scenario, the scale parameter also increases with time.
-In contrast, the shape parameter initially increases until about 1970, then decreases and becomes negative for most of the climate models after 2010.
+In contrast, the shape parameter initially increases slightly, then decreases, and becomes negative for most of the climate models after 2010.
 This behaviour is not reflected by ERA5.
-A weak decrease in dependence can be observed in the second half of the time series in the HIST scenario.
+Regarding the dependence, the temporal evolution is nearly constant for both scenarios and ERA5.

-The negative shape parameter ($\xi<0$) in the HIST scenario means that the exceedances are bounded above, with an upper limit of $u-\sigma/\xi{}$ \citep[Sect.~4.2.1]{Coles2001}.
-We therefore observe that the distribution of exceedances of the time-dependent 95\% quantile becomes light-tailed over time.
+The negative shape parameter ($\xi_i<0$) in the HIST scenario means that the exceedances are bounded above, with an upper limit of $u_i-\sigma_i/\xi_i$ \citep[Sect.~4.2.1]{Coles2001}.
+We therefore observe that the distribution of exceedances of the time-dependent 95~\% quantile becomes light-tailed over time.
 This effect is partially offset by the increases in the scale parameter.
 It can thus be concluded that although the variance of the exceedances increases, the probability of large outliers decreases.
-However, the tendency toward a negative shape parameter may also indicate that the transformation to standard Fréchet, as required to determine the EPI, no longer works, and that the strong non-stationarity must therefore be taken into account when defining the spatial patterns.
+However, the tendency towards a negative shape parameter may also indicate that the Fr\'echet transformation required to determine the EPI is no longer adequate and that the strong non-stationarity must therefore be taken into account when defining the spatial patterns.

 What we can show is that the sign change of the shape parameter in this model shows a significant improvement in BIC compared to a model that either keeps the shape parameter constant or restricts it to the positive value range.
-Very similar tendencies, particularly the negative trend in the shape parameter is also observed for the other regions, as shown and described in the Appendix in Sect. \ref{sec:appendix_params} in Figs.~\ref{fig:parameter_estimates_model2_tasmax_reg_16} and \ref{fig:parameter_estimates_model2_tasmax_reg_17}.
+Very similar tendencies, particularly the negative trend in the shape parameter, are also observed for the other regions, as shown and described in the Appendix in Sect.~\ref{sec:appendix_params} in Figs.~\ref{fig:parameter_estimates_model2_tasmax_reg_16} and \ref{fig:parameter_estimates_model2_tasmax_reg_17}.